Tq4NaBx3/shifr-php/README.md

 <p>ENG</p>
 <p>
 Symmetric stream encryption with 'salt'.<br>
-'Salt' is constantly generated, which gives good resistance.<br>
+The 'salt' is constantly being produced, which gives good encryption strength.<br>
 Data size doubles in binary mode.<br>
 Will triple in text mode.<br>
 There is no diagnosis of the wrong password.<br>